plone/training/mastering_plone/dexterity_2.rst

       <column value="speaker" />
     </object>

 This adds new indexes for the three fields we want to show in the listing.
-Note that *audience* is a :py:class:`KeywordIndex` because the field is multi-valued, but we want a separate index entry for every value in an object.
+Note that *audience* is a :class:`KeywordIndex` because the field is multi-valued, but we want a separate index entry for every value in an object.

 The ``column ..`` entries allow us to display the values of these indexes in the tableview of collections.